dnsimple/dnsimple-support/content/articles/caa-record.markdown

 example.com.
 CAA 0 issue "letsencrypt.org"
 ```

-To allow both Let's Encrypt and Comodo, add 2 CAA records, one for each CA:
+To allow both Let's Encrypt and Sectigo, add 2 CAA records, one for each CA:

 ```
 example.com.
 CAA 0 issue "sectigo.com"
 example.com.
 CAA 0 issue "letsencrypt.org"
 ```

-To allow Let's Encrypt and Comodo only for wildcard, use `issuewild`:
+To allow Let's Encrypt and Sectigo only for wildcard, use `issuewild`:

 ```
 example.com.
 CAA 0 issue "letsencrypt.org"